 - Cultivate an appreciation for what you have now instead of what you don’t have.

 - Every time you feel compelled to list out all the negatives in life, redirect your focus to something that’s going well.
+Stay with those thoughts until you feel them, and then continue on from this better-feeling place.

 A Mantra for Perpetuating Joy